 Do you like them?
 You may have already noticed that we are moving towards modern technologies like HTML5 and CSS3, while being reluctant to drop support for older browsers.
 We are planning on going further with this, so tell us which you find more important, so we can focus on providing the tools that suit your needs!
 Stay tuned for the next post that will discuss our plans for the skins we ship because the wind of change is blowing hard!

-Liliya Karakoleva is a Graphic and Interaction Designer.
-In her work she is responsible for the UI of the controls and the demos’ layout and tries to make the experience with them more pleasant and useful.
-In her spare time is interested in modern and contemporary art, loves traveling and good music.
+Liliya Karakoleva is a Principal UX Designer.
+She joined the Telerik ASP.NET AJAX team in 2012 and is responsible for the UI of the controls, demos’ appearance, themes, etc. Her main challenge is to combine technological innovations and creativity to provoke the natural instincts of users and create a pleasant and joyful experience with a certain system.
+In her spare time is interested in modern and contemporary art, and loves traveling and good music.

 Copyright © 2002-2016 Telerik.
 All rights reserved.